waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## General
 - **Tool Glitch Recovery:** If a tool repeatedly fails with a bizarre error despite the code appearing correct (like a `ModuleNotFoundError` for a valid library), force a re-definition of the tool with a new commit message to clear any cached or corrupted state.

-# Olivine City
+# Olivine City Navigation
+- **Core Insight:** Olivine City is physically divided into western and eastern sections by impassable walls and buildings.
+The only way to cross between them is via the main southern road that runs east-west near the Pokémon Center and port.
+- **Route 39 is a Dead End:** This route is not a valid path from Olivine City to Ecruteak City.
+It is a dead end for northbound travel, only serving as a connection to Moomoo Farm.
+- **Eastern Exit:** The correct path to Route 38 is not directly east from the southern part of the city.
+The exit is on the northern edge of the city, requiring northward travel *after* crossing over from the west on the southern road.
+- **Trust Pathfinding Data:** If the `find_path` tool repeatedly reports that two areas are disconnected, trust this data.
+Do not assume the tool is broken.
+The map is segmented in a non-obvious way.

-- **Olivine Lighthouse Puzzle - Root Cause Analysis:** My progress was catastrophically stalled by a single, flawed root hypothesis: "The way forward MUST be in the western section of the lighthouse."
+# Olivine Lighthouse Puzzle - Root Cause Analysis
+- My progress was catastrophically stalled by a single, flawed root hypothesis: "The way forward MUST be in the western section of the lighthouse."
 I failed to trust my `find_path` tool, which repeatedly and correctly told me the western and eastern sections were disconnected on floors 3 and 4.
 Instead of trying to falsify my hypothesis (e.g., by immediately attempting a strategic retreat to a lower floor), I spent dozens of turns in a loop, trying to force a path that didn't exist.
 The western column is a confirmed dead-end loop.

 # Rematch Opportunities
 - Hiker Anthony on Route 33 called for a battle.